Artificial intelligence curriculum for primary and secondary schools

 — Printable worksheets for hands-on learning

-For each part of the AI curriculum, we have prepared free webinars, the recording of which you can watch in webinars section (currently in Czech language).
+For each part of the AI Curriculum, we have prepared free webinars, the recording of which you can watch in webinars section (currently only in Czech language).

-We have worked out competence model which sets out what an AI literate person should know, what skills they should have and the depth and context in which they should consider this technology.
+We have developed a competence model competency model that defines what a person literate in AI should know, what skills they should master, and to what depth and in which contexts they should be able to reflect on this technology.

 We are still working on a learning progression map that links learning content across subjects.
 It will also be the basis for the development of model curriculum frameworks.

-Many great experts, educators, school leaders and organizations have been involved in the development of the AI curriculum.
-We at AI Children are truly grateful for the help and support they have given us.
-Their participation in the project guarantees the quality of our work and has contributed to a distinctly multidisciplinary approach.
+Many amazing experts, teachers, school leaders, and organizations contributed to the creation of the AI Curriculum.
+At AI for Children, we’re truly grateful for the help and support they provided.
+Their involvement ensures the quality of our work and has greatly enriched it with a strong interdisciplinary approach.
 Thank you!

 Acknowledgements

-AI curriculum was created with the generous financial support of the Tykač Family Foundation.
-We greatly appreciate it and thank you!
+The AI Curriculum was made possible thanks to the generous financial support of the Tykac Family Foundation.
+We deeply appreciate it—thank you!